Houston Livestock Show and Rodeo: Impact

 HLSR is a 501(c)(3) charitable organization and ranks as the 7th-largest Better Business Bureau accredited charity in Houston.
 Its primary source of revenue is an annual livestock show and rodeo and the events leading up to it.
-HLSR has 85 full-time employees and over 31,000 volunteers, divided into 108 committees.
-The volunteers contribute an estimated 2.1 million hours of work per year, averaging almost 68 hours per person.
+HLSR has 85 full-time employees and over 35,000 volunteers, divided into 109 committees.
+Volunteers provide over 2.1 million hours (about 239 and a half years) of service, representing a total of $51 million dollars.
 All of them are required to pay a minimum fee of $50, and some committees require a larger donation.
 The most popular committees have a wait list.

-More than 2.5 million people, including visitors from around the world, attended in 2016.
+In 2024, the total attendance for the Houston Livestock Show and Rodeo was 2.5 million people, with the overall total attendance record being over 2.6 million in 2017.
 It is the largest cultural event in Houston, and its attendance numbers dwarf those of annual attendance for most professional sports teams and most major cultural events in other cities.
 In comparison, New Orleans' Mardi Gras generally draws about 1.4 million visitors.

-In 2015, the organization reported operating revenue of $133.35 million.
+In 2024, the organization reported operating revenue of $223,676,691.
 The Corral Club, which covers the sale of much of the alcohol on the grounds, but not that within the stadium, sold more alcohol in the three weeks of the HLSR than any other mixed-beverage permit holder in the state for the month of March 2016, and in the year prior was only outsold by the stadium where the Dallas Cowboys play.

 A 2010 economic impact analysis estimate that the HLSR funneled $220 million into the Houston economy, with almost half of that coming from visitors outside of the Houston metro region.
 HLSR and its suppliers and vendors paid over $27 million in taxes to local entities.
 The study's author estimates that by 2017, the HLSR would be contributing almost $500 million to the local economy each year, the equivalent of hosting the Super Bowl every year.

 HLSR awarded $26.07 million in scholarships, grants, and graduate assistantships in 2017.
 More than 750 students received scholarships, many of them worth $20,000 over four years.
 Recipients can pursue any field of study but are required to attend a university or college in Texas.
 Eleven different colleges were awarded funds to pay for graduate assistants.
 The remainder of the money was allocated for grants to other nonprofits or educational facilities to provide programs to help educate youth about agriculture or pioneer heritage.
 Since 1932, HLSR boasts that it has given away over $430 million.